 Conclusion

-So, next time you’re starting a project, and you don’t know which type of touch panel to choose, check out this article.
-Think of what kind of environment the device will be in.
-If you are planning to use it in a more rugged, industrial setting, a resistive touch panel will work better, since you can use it with both gloved hands and a stylus.
+So, next time you’re starting a project and you don’t know what type of touch screen components you should choose, check out this article.
+Think about what kind of environment the touch panel will be in.
+If you are planning to use this device in a more rugged, industrial setting, a resistive touch panels will work better.
+It’s because you can use this touch panel with both gloved hands and a stylus.

-If on the other hand, you’re planning the device for a more sophisticated application, a capacitive touch panel is our recommendation.
-With capacitive touch panels, multi-touch is not a problem, you can scroll with ease, and have excellent sensitivity.
+But if you design the device for a more sophisticated application, then a capacitive touch panel is our recommendation.
+With capacitive touch panels multi-touch is not a problem, you can easily scroll and have excellent sensitivity.